Last Updated on: 6th December 2023, 01:42 pm

 Poor Food Quality

-- Riddled with parasites or insects
+- Infested with parasites or insects.

-Benefits Other Animals
+Benefits Animals And The Ecosystem

-Parrots gain mental enrichment through toys and games, so throwing their food helps keep their minds sharp and prevents boredom.
-You can minimize this by providing fun things for your parrot to play with.
+Parrots gain mental enrichment from toys, so throwing their food keeps their minds sharp and prevents boredom.
+You can minimize this by providing fun and entertaining activities for parrots.

 Why Do Parrots Waste Food?

 Parrot food wastage is a widespread behavior that researchers have observed throughout the year in non-breeding and breeding seasons.

 Why Do Parrots Put Food in Water?